 Dynamic Barrier Membrane

 NATURALLY TOUGH AND EXCEPTIONALLY FLEXIBLEThe amnion and chorion layers of the amniotic sac serve the critical role of creating a functional barrier between the mother and child throughout pregnancy.
 The amnion-chorion membrane must maintain its integrity in a highly dynamic environment.
-The physical and biological properties of these membrane sublayers are preserved with the gentle Purion process, creating a dynamic membrane product.
+The physical and biological properties of these membrane sublayers are preserved with our gentle proprietary process, creating a dynamic membrane product.

 SUBLAYERS PROVIDE BIOXCLUDE WITH UNIQUE PROPERTIES